 Your doctor will do a physical exam and detailed medical and family history to establish the reason for your pain.
 An MRI, CT scan, or X-ray may also be helpful to search for damage or evident trauma to the spine or surrounding muscles.
 Your doctor will develop a treatment plan.
 This plan should ease your symptoms while addressing the source of your pain.

-Treatment Options for Upper Back Pain
+Treatment Options For Upper Back Pain

 Upper back pain treatment may begin with a lifestyle change.
 These frequently include: